nychealth/EH-dataportal/content/data-stories/racial-wealth-gap/index.md

 For much of American history, there has been a record of systematic policies implemented by the federal government that helped build wealth for White households while suppressing wealth accumulation for other groups, including Black and Hispanic households.

-The Black-White wealth disparity, in particular, has been created and reinforced by systematic policies and practices including racial segregation laws, redlining, the discriminatory implementation of the New Deal and the G.I.
+The Black-White wealth disparity, in particular, has been created and reinforced by systematic policies and practices including racial segregation laws, <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/redlining/" target="_blank">redlining,</a> the discriminatory implementation of the New Deal and the G.I.
 Bill, and more.

 ### Greater wealth translates to better health